 The cost of our services is covered by the OSU health fee.
 This fee is automatically assessed each term for students enrolled in classes on the Corvallis campus.
 Ecampus students located in Oregon may opt into the health fee to use our services.
 Visit OSU's tuition & fees webpage to see the current fee schedule.

 The number of counseling sessions a student attends depends on their individualized treatment plan.
-Counseling at CAPS is short-term, so students who need long-term counseling may visit ThrivingCampus to find off-campus providers who are available to see OSU students.
+Due to the level of need, individual counseling at CAPS is based on a short-term therapy model.
+Students who need long-term counseling may visit ThrivingCampus to find off-campus providers who are available to see OSU students.

 Yes we do!
 Routine counseling appointments can be conducted via teletherapy or in person.
 Just let your counselor know what you prefer.

 Give us a call at 541-737-2131 during business hours or email email@example.com, preferably one or more business days before your appointment.
-We can book you a private room in the MU, Valley Library, or at CAPS.
+There are centrally located spaces on campus that are designated for students who need a confidential space for teletherapy.

-If using the MU or library, clients should bring their own device on which to meet with their counselor.
+If you use a space outside of CAPS, you should bring your own device.
 If using a room at CAPS, clients may choose to use their own device or use a laptop provided by CAPS.

 Yes!
 We offer several support groups and therapy groups during fall, winter, and spring term.
 Click here to see what's currently being offered.